 - They will incriminate themselves by saying (actual quote): “Mitsumoto Sakari opens factories in East Asian countries; gradually moving toward internationalization.”
 So it is not made in Japan, and you are clearly stating it is produced in East Asia, aka China.

-- The Kamikoto tactic that others are copying is by telling people they are headquartered in Japan, except anybody can say they are “headquartered” somewhere, like Apple being in Ireland as a tax haven (it does not make Apple an Irish company or their products to be Irish).
+- The Kamikoto tactic that others are copying is telling people they are headquartered in Japan, except anybody can say they are “headquartered” somewhere, like Apple being in Ireland as a tax haven (it does not make Apple an Irish company or their products to be Irish).

 The long list of Chinese knives that most will misconstrue as Japanese on Amazon.com (they are all made in China and not Japanese brands)

-The easiest rule of thumb is that if it is on Amazon, it is a Chinese made knife unless it blatantly states “Made in Japan.”
+The easiest rule of thumb is that if it is on Amazon, it is a Chinese-made knife unless it blatantly states “Made in Japan.”

-Is there anything wrong with buying a Chinese made knife?
 Nope!
-The ONLY issue is with their misleading marketing that implies to consumers that they are Japanese or buying a Japanese product (exploiting Japanese culture for their gain).
+The ONLY issue is with their misleading marketing that implies to consumers that they are Japanese or buying a Japanese product.
+They exploit Japanese culture for their gain (economic warfare by the CCP).

 “State and federal laws are in place to protect consumers from false or misleading advertising.”